Stay with Me (Calvin Harris, Justin Timberlake, Halsey and Pharrell Williams song)

-"Stay with Me" is a song by Scottish DJ and record producer Calvin Harris and American singer-songwriters Justin Timberlake, Halsey, and Pharrell Williams.
+"Stay with Me" is a song by Scottish DJ and record producer Calvin Harris and American singers Justin Timberlake, Halsey, and Pharrell Williams.
 Produced by the former and written by the artists alongside James Fauntleroy, it was released on 15 July 2022 through Columbia Records as the third single from Harris' sixth studio album, Funk Wav Bounces Vol. 2.

 Background

 On 6 July 2022, Harris announced the collaboration, song title, and release date, with a picture of the four artists at the shoot of the accompanying music video.
 Before the release of "Stay with Me", Williams had collaborated with both Harris and Timberlake on separate occasions.
 In collaboration with Harris, Williams was featured alongside American singer Katy Perry and American rapper Big Sean on the 2017 single "Feels" and, in the same year, on "Heatstroke" with American rapper Young Thug and American singer Ariana Grande.
 Williams and Timberlake worked together on the 2014 joint track "Brand New".